dolamroth/starlette-web/docs/notes/scheduling_tasks.md

 - **Not recommended** unless you know what you are doing.

 ### Custom task broker with ThreadPool/ProcessPool
-- Has no drawbacks :)
+- This approach has no drawbacks :)
-- In case of multiprocessing, you may consider to use a [fork with better serialization](https://github.com/uqfoundation/multiprocess)
+- In case of multiprocessing, you may consider using a [fork with better serialization](https://github.com/uqfoundation/multiprocess)